 If a member elects not to authorize FORUM to pay overdrafts on their ATM and everyday debit card transactions, certain transactions may be denied specifically day-to-day debit card transactions like paying for groceries.

 How do I make the selection to "opt-in"?

 You can make a selection through CU Online, by phone, or by visiting any FORUM branch location.
 To print and fill out an opt-in consent form before going to the branch, click here.

-Why would I want the credit union to cover an ATM withdrawal or everyday debit card transaction if I don't have the money in my account?
+Why would I want FORUM to cover an ATM withdrawal or everyday debit card transaction if I don't have the money in my account?

 There may be times when you need extra money for unforeseen events such as your car breaking down or sudden medical expenses.
-In situations like these, even if funds are not available in your account, the credit union may still authorize your transaction under our Overdraft Privilege program.
+In situations like these, even if funds are not available in your account, FORUM may still authorize your transaction under our Overdraft Privilege program.

 What other options besides Overdraft Privilege do I have?